GuiFV/client_base_rag/README.md

 % .venv\Scripts\activate.bat
 ```

-Once the virtualenv is activated, you can install the required dependencies.
+Once the virtualenv is activated, you can install the required dependencies locally.

 ```
 $ pip install -r requirements.txt
 $ pip install -r lambda/requirements.txt
 ```

-And update any lambda dependencies.
+And update any lambda dependencies for deployment.

 ```
 $ pip install \